nicc777/arduino_elec_and_temp_monitor/README.md

 ## Assembly

 Below is a series of photos that illustrate the setup of the hardware and the experiment.
-Original sized images are in the `images/` directory, or right click an view image:
+Original sized images are in the `images/` directory, or right click and view image:

 | Image | Description |
 |-------|-------------|